 As a business owner you are likely working 10 hour days or more and are thinking and dreaming about your business the rest of the time.
-I would like to look at positive ways to feel better and reduce life stress.
+I would like to demonstrate positive ways to feel better and reduce your life stress.

 Stress from fiscal uncertainty does not need to be debilitating, and one of the best ways to overcome it is by engaging in worthy activities and helping your community.

-His latest research is all scientifically verified and published in the Princeton Alumni Weekly
+This research is scientifically verified and published in the Princeton Alumni Weekly

 For classmates who are headed towards retirement, Seligman offers the following tip: “Material objects have almost no role in positive emotion.
 As you organize your retirement, spend it on meaningful engagement.
 Don’t squander your savings on boats and houses.”